What is ringworm?

-- The most accurate method for diagnosing ringworm in dogs is by a culture of the fungus in a laboratory.
+The most accurate method for diagnosing ringworm in dogs is by a culture of the fungus in a laboratory.
 To do this, samples of hair and skin scrapings are taken from the dog.
-A positive culture can sometimes be confirmed within a couple of days, but in some cases the fungal spores may be slow to grow, and culture results can take up to four weeks.
-Therefore, a suspected sample cannot be called negative for at least a month.
+A positive culture can sometimes be confirmed within a couple of days, but in some cases, the fungal spores may be slow to grow, and culture results can take up to three weeks.

-There are numerous causes for hair loss in dogs.
-Before making a diagnosis of ringworm, your veterinarian may recommend additional testing to rule out some of these causes.
+There are numerous causes of hair loss in dogs.
+Before making a diagnosis of ringworm, your veterinarian may recommend additional testing to rule out other possible causes.

 DO NOT stop treatment unless your veterinarian has made this recommendation.
 Stopping treatment too soon can result in a recurrence of the fungus.

 If there is more than one pet in the household, try to separate infected from non-infected animals and just treat the infected ones.
-In some situations it may be preferable to treat all of the pets.
+In some situations, it may be preferable to treat all the pets.
 Your veterinarian will advise you on the best treatment given your individual circumstances.

 How long will my dog be contagious?

 Infected pets remain contagious for about three weeks if aggressive treatment is used.
-The ringworm infection will last longer and remain contagious for an extended period of time if only minimal measures are taken or if you are not faithful with the prescribed approach.
+The ringworm infection will last longer and remain contagious for an extended time if only minimal measures are taken or if you are not compliant with the prescribed approach.
 Minimizing exposure to other dogs or cats and to your family members is recommended during this period.
 Two consecutive negative fungal cultures will indicate successful treatment of your dog.

-The vast majority of dogs, if treated appropriately, will recover from a ringworm infection.
+The majority of dogs, if treated appropriately, will recover from a ringworm infection.
 Symptoms may recur if the treatment is discontinued too early or is not aggressive enough (i.e., only topical treatment was used), or if the pet has an underlying disease compromising the immune system.
 Occasionally, despite appropriate treatment, the infection persists.
 In this situation, your veterinarian may have to try alternative anti-fungal drugs.

 What is the risk to humans?